Kesomannen/gale/README.md

 **NVM**

-If your system does not have the latest node available you can install nvm by following the instructions [here](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)
+If your system does not have the latest node available you can install nvm by following the instructions [here](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).

-You can install a version of node that will work with Gale by using
+You can install a version of node that will work with Gale by using:

 ```sh
 nvm install 20